 Paul recognized this tendency when he said the gospel was "most important" (v.
 3).
-He didn't see the gospel as just the doorway into the Christian faith.
+He didn't see the gospel as a mere entry rite into faith.
 The gospel is the main priority in the Christian life.
 It can never be less than primary.
-Growth in the Christian life isn't about going beyond the gospel but rooting ourselves more deeply in the truth of the gospel.
+Growth in the Christian life isn't about going beyond the gospel but going deeper into the gospel.
 The purest waters from the spring of life are found by digging deeper, not wider, into the gospel well.